Basilica of Our Lady of Geneva

 The Basilica of Notre Dame of Geneva is a Roman Catholic church and Minor Basilica located in Geneva, Switzerland.
 It is dedicated to the Blessed Virgin Mary.

-Pope Pius IX gifted the white Carrara marble statue of the Immaculate Conception as Our Lady of Geneva in 1859.
-Pope Pius XI granted the image a decree of Pontifical coronation on 26 April 1936.
-The rite of coronation was executed via the Papal nuncio Filippo Bernardini on 23 May 1937.
-Pope Pius XII later issued a pontifical decree “Nominis Catholici” which raised the shrine to the status of minor basilica on 4 August 1954.

-The motto of Our Lady of Geneva is Nuntia pacis, Latin for "Messenger of peace".
 The shrine is a common stopover for pilgrims going to Santiago de Compostela.
-The basilica marks somehow the beginning of the "via Gebennensis", which extends from Le Puy-en-Velay in via Podiensis.
+The basilica marks the beginning of the "via Gebennensis", which extends from Le Puy-en-Velay in via Podiensis.
+Its motto is La Nuntia Pacis (English: Messenger of Peace).